Mutant Mindframe

 Mutant Mindframe is the debut solo studio album by American rapper from Big Gipp of Goodie Mob.
-It was released in 2003 under Koch Records.
-It features guest appearances from Gator Boy, André 3000, Big Rube, 8Ball, Khujo, Sleepy Brown, Slimm Calhoun, T-Mo and Witchdoctor.
-The album peaked at #161 on the Billboard 200 albums chart in the United States.
+It was released in 2003 through Koch Records.
+It features guest appearances from Gator Boy, 8Ball, André 3000, Big Rube, Lumberjacks, Sleepy Brown, Slimm Calhoun and Witchdoctor.
+The album peaked at number 161 on the Billboard 200 albums chart in the United States.

 In the CD booklet, Gipp gives the following words of advice: